SENIOR FELLOWS

 Dr. Joseph Loconte

 Loconte has been a frequent contributor to print and broadcast media.
 For 10 years, he was a monthly commentator on religion and the public square for National Public Radio’s All Things Considered.
 His other media appearances include the BBC, CNN, MSNBC, Fox News, and Aljazeera Television.
+In 2007 he co-hosted Britain and America, a weekly political program on the London-based 18 Doughty Street, the UK’s first internet-television program.
+His commentary has appeared in The New York Times, The Times of London, The Washington Post, The Wall Street Journal, The Weekly Standard, The New Republic, The American Interest, National Review, and Books and Culture.
+He is a regular contributor to The Huffington Post and the London-based Standpoint.

 Dr. Wilfred M. McClay

 Wilfred M. McClay is the Victor Davis Hanson Chair in Classical History and Western Civilization at Hillsdale College.
-He has served as the Director of the Center for the History of Liberty.
+He has served as the director of the Center for the History of Liberty.

 Dr. McClay’s 1994 book, The Masterless: Self and Society in Modern America, won the Merle Curti Award of the Organization of American Historians for the best book on American intellectual history.
 Among his other books are The Student’s Guide to U.S. History, Religion Returns to the Public Square: Faith and Policy in America, Figures in the Carpet: Finding the Human Person in the American Past, and, with Ted V. McAllister, Why Place Matters: Geography, Identity, and Public Life in Modern America.